-The response rate is 64.8%.
+The response rate was 63.4% in 2005.
 The exact percentage of refusals is difficult to calculate, because it is impossible to know if a questionnaire sent by post but not returned represents a refusal or some other kind of non-response.